thefatos/galaxya21s-gsi/README.md

 Now plug in your phone.
 If your phone is detected by Odin, download the Samsung USB drivers.
 If it still doesn't detect, do this.
 Close Odin.
 Unplug the USB.
 Now replug the USB cable and open Odin.
 It should detect.
 Press "AP" and select the "magisk_patched_26003.tar".
 Now press start.
 Your phone should be flashing the modified firmware.
 Congratulations, you rooted your phone.

 # Installing TWRP recovery

+Now, once the flashing is done, wait for your phone to turn on.
+After it turns on, setup the phone as normal and **connect it to the internet**.
+Now that it is done setting up.
+Let the phone be connected to the internet for around 15-20 minutes.
+After waiting, boot your phone to Download Mode (as explained above).